peasy/Peasy.DataProxy.Http/README.md

 }
 ```

-In this example, we simply override ```GetMediaTypeFormatter``` and return the [XmlMediaTypeFormatter]().
+In this example, we simply override ```GetMediaTypeFormatter``` and return the [XmlMediaTypeFormatter](https://msdn.microsoft.com/en-us/library/system.net.http.formatting.xmlmediatypeformatter(v=vs.118).aspx).
 Doing this will serialize and deserialize our types to and from XML.

 ### Peasy specific exceptions

+Your HTTP data proxy implementations serve as a data layer abstraction to your peasy [service classes](https://github.com/peasy/Peasy.NET/wiki/ServiceBase).
+As such, consumers of your data proxies should know how to handle certain exceptions that can happen when being consumed.
+HttpServiceProxyBase handles a few specific HTTP error response codes and throws specific peasy exceptions so that you can handle accordingly.

+**400 Bad Request** - This error is typically returned when a business or validation rule is broken during an HTTP request.
+As a result, HttpServiceProxyBase throws a [Peasy.Core.ServiceException](https://github.com/peasy/Peasy.NET/blob/master/Peasy.Core/ServiceException.cs).
+The [command](https://github.com/peasy/Peasy.NET/wiki/Command) class catches exceptions of this type, and adds errors to the [ExecutionResult](https://github.com/peasy/Peasy.NET/wiki/ExecutionResult).```Errors``` list on your behalf.

+**404 Not Found** - This error is typically returned when an item cannot be found during an HTTP request.
+As a result, HttpServiceProxyBase throws a [Peasy.DomainObjectNotFoundExeption](https://github.com/peasy/Peasy.NET/blob/master/Peasy/Exception/DomainObjectNotFoundException.cs).

+**409 Conflict** - This error is typically returned when a concurrency issue occurs during an HTTP request.
+As a result, HttpServiceProxyBase throws a [Peasy.ConcurrencyException](https://github.com/peasy/Peasy.NET/blob/master/Peasy/Exception/ConcurrencyException.cs).

+**501 Not Implemented** - This error is typically returned when a requested resource provides no implementation for an HTTP request.
+As a result, HttpServiceProxyBase throws a [System.NotImplementedException](https://msdn.microsoft.com/en-us/library/system.notimplementedexception(v=vs.110).aspx).

 ### Synchronous execution